scottandee/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 The purpose of this file is for address-name translation.
 When you type a web address into your browser, your browser will first look into the `/etc/hosts` file to confirm if that address is present in the file before it then consults the DNS.
 The file contains name and Ip addresses which are usually separated by tabs.

 ## The `nc` command
+This command can do about anything involving TCP, UDP and UNIX-domain sockets.
+It can be used to send packets, open TCP connections, send UDP packets, do port scanning and many more

 ## The `ifconfig` command
 This is short for interface configuration.
 It is used to view and configure network interfaces on the UNIX like OS.
 Some of the uses are